 - Windshield sealant

 Apply the sealant to a clean windshield and allow dry.

 Buff off using a micro-fiber cloth.

 The Rain-X product will last a few months, before needing re-application.
 Avoid using a sealant on soft top plastic glass.

 Micro Fibre Towel Care

-Once you use a Micro-fibre cloth you won’t go back.
-The clever design packs more dirt clinging fibres into every square inch than any other fabric.
-The towels are super efficient at grabbing water and dirt.
+Once you use a Microfibre cloth you won’t go back.
+The clever design packs more dirt clinging fibers into every square inch than any other fabric.
+The towels are super-efficient at grabbing water and dirt.

-The Waffle weave micro-fibre specialises in grabbing moisture and dirt, it’s perfect for auto detailing.
-Great for paint work, chrome, interior and glass.
+The Waffle weave micro-fiber specializes in grabbing moisture and dirt, it’s perfect for auto detailing.
+Great for paintwork, chrome, interior, and glass.

 Are paper towels good for cleaning windshields?
-A Micro-fibre cloth is the best material to clean a windshield.
+Microfibre cloth is the best material to clean a windshield.
 A paper towel will move grit around the surface of the glass with the possibility of scratching it.